Nothing but Legionair Sailplanes 2026 , with a sprinkle on the Shuttle

 image1 kit texas

 Kit # 24 according to the plans that came with this Kit.
-Who knows though as these may have passed thru a number of hands over the years, and mixed and matched with other parts from various kits.
+Who really knows though as these may have passed thru a number of hands over the years, and mixed and matched with other parts from various kits.
 The left pod half weighs 3.57 Oz and the right 3.66 oz, Kit #24 also includes die cut Ribs

 fleck l140 3 2016

-Unknown Kit # The formers and bits and pieces for inside the fuse can be seen sitting in the bottom of the box here.
+Above a Photo of an Unknown Kit # The formers and bits and pieces for inside the fuse can be seen sitting in the bottom of the box here.
 The plywood looks like the type one use for paneling walls back in the 70’s , like Kit #24, perhaps not the best but it works.
 These pieces all looks to be hand cut and sanded

 fleck l140 2 2016